Mumbles to Chepstow

-11 nights, 10 days walking (easy to moderate walking)
+11 Nights, 10 Days Walking (easy to moderate walking)

-Day 1: Own arrival to Mumbles/Swansea.
+Day 1: Own arrival to your first accommodation

 Day 2: Walk Mumbles/Swansea to Port Talbot 16 / 13 miles (26km / 21km) Start your walk from Mumbles by walking the three miles of the Swansea Promenade to the River Tawe footbridge.
 You can opt to start your walk from the footbridge (avoiding the long promenade).
 This lowland route takes you out of Swansea towards open countryside by the Crymlyn Bog Nature Reserve.
 An unavoidable stretch of road to Briton Ferry, followed by dunes and open sands towards Aberavon and Port Talbot.